KMEC-TV

-KMEC-TV, UHF analog channel 33, was a television station licensed to Dallas, Texas, United States.
+KMEC-TV (channel 33) was a television station licensed to Dallas, Texas, United States, which served the Dallas–Fort Worth metroplex.
 The station broadcast in two stints, from 1967 to 1968 as KMEC-TV (owned by Maxwell Electronics Corporation) and in 1972 as KBFI-TV (owned by Berean Fellowship International).
 The station struggled in both incarnations and was ultimately sold to the Christian Broadcasting Network in 1973.
 CBN relaunched the station as KXTX-TV that April, but KXTX-TV remained on channel 33 for just seven months; that November, after CBN bought the assets, programming inventory and license of KDTV (channel 39), it moved KXTX to that channel.

-Right now, channel 33 is now occupied by KDAF.
+Channel 33 is now used by KDAF.